Corrected Bodies. A History of Artificial Beauty in the Modern Era

 Annelie Ramsbrock: Korrigierte Körper.
 Eine Geschichte künstlicher Schönheit in der Moderne, Göttingen 2011.

-PD Dr. Annelie Ramsbrock
+Prof. Dr. Annelie Ramsbrock

 Leibniz Centre for Contemporary History Potsdam